From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 Together with the House of Columns, the Artisans’ Quarter belongs to the east wing of the palace.
 This building complex was almost a square in its ground plan.
 It had two floors with a staircase in its northwest corner.
 Only the foundations exist here today.

-The Artisans’ Quarter has two rows of rooms on both sides of a narrow courtyard with the entrance.
-The building is known as artists’ workshop on the basis of excavated objects found here – unfinished ivory objects, raw materials, gold leaf, remnants of semi-precious stones, etc. It dates to the second half of the 13th century BC.
-It was also destroyed in conflagration at the end of the century.
+The Artisans’ Quarter has two rows of rooms on both sides of a narrow courtyard with an entrance.
+The building is known as an artists’ workshop on the basis of excavated objects found here – unfinished ivory objects, raw materials, gold leaf, remnants of semi-precious stones, etc. It dates to the second half of the 13th century BC.
+It was also destroyed in the conflagration at the end of the century.

 4. Great Ramp & Hellenistic Chambers